Buffett expresses sympathy, but Berkshire political spending proposal fails

 OMAHA, Neb.
-May 6 Berkshire Hathaway Inc shareholders on Saturday rejected a proposal to have the conglomerate run by Warren Buffett disclose its political contributions twice a year.
+Berkshire Hathaway Inc (BRKa.N) shareholders on Saturday rejected a proposal to have the conglomerate run by Warren Buffett disclose its political contributions twice a year.

 The billionaire nonetheless expressed sympathy for the proposal at Berkshire's annual meeting, expressing strong opposition to the U.S. Supreme Court's 2010 decision in the Citizens United case, which allowed unlimited independent spending by corporations and labor unions in election campaigns.